 What is the process to determine paternity?
 Is a DNA test necessary?
 Do you need to pay child support?
 When we work with clients trying to establish or verify paternity, we provide discrete assistance when navigating these delicate questions and all other legal issues related to establishing a biological father.

 Take the first step towards securing your rights.
-For answers to your questions and more information about paternity, fathers’ rights, and grandparents’ rights, please contact us for a free initial attorney consultation.
+For answers to your questions and more information about paternity, fathers’ rights, and grandparents’ rights, please contact us for an initial attorney consultation.
 Call (888) 888-0919.